mribeirodantas/NextflowSnippets/snippets/grouptuple_sort_metamap.md

   .view()
 ```

-You can find the full snippet below, followed by the output:
+You can find the complete snippet below, followed by the output:

 ```Groovy
 Channel